-That does it for this article, we hope we thoroughly answered the quest regarding where are Yankee Candles made.
-We do consider them to be a large mostly American company.
+That does it for this article, we hope we thoroughly answered the quest regarding where Yankee Candles are made.
+We do consider them to be a large, mostly American company.
 Yankee Candles has been acquired multiple times and has been through quite a journey in its long heritage of candle crafting.
 In Massachusetts, Yankee Candle Co estimates that they hire around 2,500 American workers.
-This includes the manufacturing and the retail stores in the state.
+This includes the manufacturing and retail stores in the state.

 Hi, my name is Kevin and I’m from Pittsburgh, Pennsylvania.
 Choosing products made in America is important to me because it supports local economies, creates jobs, helps the environment, and ensures ethical labor practices.
 I also find that American made products are usually of higher quality so although they’re a little more expensive, you save money in the long run.
 Before starting this website I was in the USMC infantry and nowadays I work on this website as a hobby.